lunaria79/Jackalupes-Corner/99 Writing Prompts/Brood Dragon.md

 “Don’t do it inside the house,” I told her, and filled a couple of buckets to leave inside, just in case.

+---

 My farm is a remote one.
 Diver was two months old before anyone saw her but me and the father and son who acted as my farmhands.
 I couldn’t pay them much, but they were landless people and glad to find a farmer willing to let them build a snug cottage on my land, and pay coin for their work besides.
 They hoped I would leave them the farm, I think.
 I might have – I didn’t have any children, and they would take good care of the place.
 Anyway, they didn’t give me any trouble about Diver.
 They both said, and I agreed, that like any baby wild creature she would revert to wildness when she grew bigger.
 A fox cub or a young crow can be a pet for a season, but they go back to their own kind in the end.

-One of my neighbours, a sheep-farmer named Pegg, was the first.
+One of my neighbors, a sheep-farmer named Pegg, was the first.
 He came, as he does every now and then, to buy a couple of fat geese for his wife to cook.
 She’s scared to death of geese, so they don’t keep them, but now and then they’ll buy a gander or two for roasting.
 “What is _that_?” he demanded, staring at Diver, who was sitting up on the back of one of the cows.
 I’d brought her in to treat a scratched teat, and she was tethered in the yard.

 “A cow,” I said, unable to resist.
-I don’t talk to people often, so my sense of humour doesn’t get exercised as much as it would like.
+I don’t talk to people often, so my sense of humor doesn’t get exercised as much as it would like.

 “No, what’s that on top of it?”
 He sounded nervous.